-Basically, if people like Obama, Jarrett, Holder, Lynch, Rhodes, Brennan, and Clapper had held a meeting in mid to late December to discuss Republican threats to their efforts to undermine the American idea they might have worked from a list similar to the one below:
+Basically, if people like Obama, Jarrett, Holder, Lynch, Rhodes, Brennan, and Clapper had held a meeting in August 2015 to discuss Republican threats to their efforts to undermine the American idea they might have worked from a list similar to the one below:

 |Candidate||Danger to us if elected||Chance of becoming GOP nominee|

-During these six weeks both the Walker and the Perry campaigns imploded ostensibly because poor polling presaged fundraising failure, but really because staff conflicts and naive missteps decapitated both campaigns and neither Walker nor Perry had the cash, guts, and media support needed to do what McCain did in similar circumstances: fire nearly everyone and start over.
+During September both the Walker and Perry campaigns imploded ostensibly because poor polling presaged fundraising failure, but really because staff conflicts and naive missteps pounced on by the hyper critical democrat media mob decapitated both campaigns and neither Walker nor Perry had the cash, guts, and media support needed to do what McCain did in similar circumstances: fire nearly everyone and start over.

 Chris Christie withdrew on February 10th nominally because he had publically hung his hat on winning the New Hampshire primary but, in reality, because the unrelenting fake news attacks on him with respect to bridgegate (of which he was acquitted); the infamous "Obama Hug" (which had not happened), and his inability as governor to surmount a long term program of silent bureaucratic and judicial non co-operation with those seeking to rebuild after Sandy, had left him dispirited and willing to acquiese to negative advice from the same political professionals on his staff who had maneuvered him into this position.

-In December of 2015 what made the Trump campaign internally different from the other sixteen was that he had no name brand political staffers or advisors - he had people like Palin, Gingrich, Guiliani, and, later, Lewandowski; but, at least until Reince Priebus came on board there was no one with significant access to the candidate who had the kind of vulnerabilities that come with long histories of work on the peripheries of power in Washington.
+What was different about the Trump campaign in December of 2015 was that he had no name brand political staffers or advisors - he had kitchen cabinet people like Palin, Gingrich, and Guiliani, but no one with the kind of vulnerabilities that come with long histories of work on the peripheries of power in Washington.

-The supposition, in other words, is that the Obama clique focused the FBI's attention on getting someone into the Trump campaign, not because they assessed him as the greatest threat (a proposition that, despite his fling with birtherism, simply isn't credible given the political zeitgeist in place in December of 2015) but because they already had their spies and saboteurs in place in the other campaigns.
+The suspicion, in other words, is that the Obama clique choose to focus the FBI's attention on getting someone into the Trump campaign, not because they assessed him as the greatest threat (a proposition that, despite his fling with birtherism, simply isn't credible given the political zeitgeist in place in December of 2015) but because they didn't already have people in place in his campaign.

 , a Canadian, wrote and published The Unix Guide to Defenestration.
 Murphy is a 25-year veteran of the I.T. consulting industry, specializing in Unix and Unix-related management issues.